maggieeagle/CrazyZoo/README.md

 ## Monkey

-If try to feed monkey with banana it throws it back.
+If try to feed monkey with a banana it throws it back.

 ## Owl

-When owl hears that someone else makes an owl sound (types "hoo" with a keyboard) it flies and share one of owl wisdom.
+When owl hears that someone else makes an owl sound (types "hoo" with a keyboard) it flies and share one of owl wisdoms.

 ## Zebra